Deepavali (2007 film): Plot

 This disheartens Susi to a major extent, and she persuades Billu to promise her that he would never leave her, even if she were to forget him due to her condition.
-Billu promises her that he would never leave her, come whatever may.
+Billu promises her that he will never leave her, come whatever may.
 Billu's conversation with Chidambaram infuriates the latter, and he immediately arrives in Chennai with his goons.
 When he is all set to leave for Bangalore with his daughter, the residents rise to the occasion and flock against Chidambaram.
-Deciding to play it safe, Chidambaram agrees to the engagement between Billu and Susi, and cunningly, thrashes Billu after making him arrive at a place far from his locality, at the outskirts.
+Deciding to play it safe, Chidambaram agrees to the engagement between Billu and Susi and cunningly thrashes Billu after making him arrive at a place far from his locality, at the outskirts.
 The helpless Susi travels along with her father, escorted by his men, to Bangalore.

-When Billu meets Susi at her residence, he gets nothing less than shocked as she has been cured, and she fails to recognize him.
-But Billu, who had given the word to his beloved that he would never leave her, is not the one to relent.
-At the end,he tries relentlessly to convince her and finally, her memories were rekindled and she was remembered of Billu and joins with him.
+When Billu meets Susi at her residence, he gets nothing less than shocked as she has been cured, and she fails to recognize him, but Billu, who had given the word to his beloved that he would never leave her, is not the one to relent.
+At the end, he tries relentlessly to convince her, going to the extent of bringing her to Royapuram despite her resistance.
+Chidambaram comes there with his men, and a fight ensues.
+Billu gets disheartened as Chidambaram drags Susi away, as Susi gets surprised by Billu and the Royapuram residents' behavior towards her earlier.
+She leaves her father's hands and suddenly runs to Billu.
+Billu gets elated that Susi has regained her memories, but Susi reveals that she does not remember anything but believes whatever he says about her life in Chennai.
+They finally reunite.

 Cast

+Production

+Deepavali was the first film to be produced by director N. Lingusamy under his production company Thirupathi Brothers.
+Some scenes and songs were shot at a set resembling Royapuram, consisting of houses, petty shops, and lanes.

 Soundtrack

-The music of Deepavali was scored by Yuvan Shankar Raja, who got to work together with director S. Ezhil for the first time.
-The soundtrack was released on 5 January 2007, which features 5 tracks with lyrics written by Na.
-Muthukumar, Yugabharathi and Kabilan.
-The album was a major success as the songs got immensely popular upon release, particularly the songs "Pogadhey" and "Kadhal Vaithu".
+The music of Deepavali was scored by Yuvan Shankar Raja.
+The soundtrack was released on 5 January 2007, and was a major success upon release.

+Critical reception

+Shwetha Bhaskar of Rediff.com wrote "On the whole, park your logic at the door and enjoy Deepavali".
+Sify wrote, "On the whole Deepavali is a heartless love story".
+Malini Mannath of Chennai Online wrote, "If there is any respite in the movie, it is the Ravi-Bhavana team who spares no effort to make their interactions lively and watchable.
+Otherwise 'Deepavali' is a vain attempt at re-lighting yesterday's burnt-out sparklers!".
+Lajjavathi of Kalki praised the acting of Jayam Ravi, Bhavana and other actors while also praising the comedy, cinematography, music, dialogues and art direction and director Ezhil for narrating a complex plot smoothly while calling the climax as natural.